-The Bible Conference brings to the seminary campus outstanding Bible expositors with rich backgrounds of experience in Christian ministry.
+The Nathan D. Maier Memorial Lectures in Bible Exposition (formerly the Fall Bible Conference) bring to the seminary campus outstanding Bible expositors with rich backgrounds of experience in Christian ministry.

 The Missions and Evangelism Lectureship gives students an opportunity to hear mission executives, evangelists, and theologians speak on issues pertaining to missions and evangelism.